 Here is a quick look at some of the straight forward practical implications of the Regulations:

-- Mechanisms to block direct marketing communications: Direct marketers must assume a comprehensive pre-emptive block has been registered by the consumer with the administrator, unless the administrator has confirmed in writing otherwise.
+Direct marketers must assume a comprehensive pre-emptive block has been registered by the consumer with the administrator, unless the administrator has confirmed in writing otherwise.
 Every direct marketer must register with the administrator and must annually confirm in writing their details.

-- Maximum duration for fixed-term consumer agreements: The maximum period for a fixed-term consumer agreement is 24 months from date of signature by the consumer; unless differently provided: in a regulation, which provides specifications for an industry, sector, type of agreement; or expressly agreed to with the consumer and has a demonstrable financial benefit to the consumer; or in an industry code.
+The maximum period for a fixed-term consumer agreement is 24 months from date of signature by the consumer; unless differently provided: in a regulation, which provides specifications for an industry, sector, type of agreement; or expressly agreed to with the consumer and has a demonstrable financial benefit to the consumer; or in an industry code.

-- Promotional Competitions: A reasonable cost of electronically transmitting an entry shall not exceed R1.50, this includes the total cost for all subsequent electronic communication to the consumer regarding that entry.
+A reasonable cost of electronically transmitting an entry shall not exceed R1.50, this includes the total cost for all subsequent electronic communication to the consumer regarding that entry.

-- Prohibited times for contacting consumers: Prohibited times include: Sundays or public holidays; Saturdays before 09h00 and after 13h00; and all other days between the hours of 20h00 and 08h00 the following day.
+Prohibited times include: Sundays or public holidays; Saturdays before 09h00 and after 13h00; and all other days between the hours of 20h00 and 08h00 the following day.
 Direct marketing may not be timed to be delivered to the consumer during the prohibited times, unless expressly agreed by the consumer.
 The direct marketer is not in breach if they send out the marketing during the allowed periods, even if the consumer receives the marketing during the prohibited times; the onus to prove the marketing was dispatched in the allowed period rests on the direct marketer.

-- Exemption for certain categories of goods or services, or circumstances of trade from providing sales record: A supplier is exempted from providing a sales record, where the consumer expressly doesn’t require a sales record.
+A supplier is exempted from providing a sales record, where the consumer expressly doesn’t require a sales record.
 A person trading as a hawker is exempted from providing a consumer with a written record of each transaction.

 In brief, straightforward languages, the final Consumer Protection Regulations have defined certain important obligations for suppliers, specifically: